THE ANSWERS ARE HERE

 What does "HPS" stand for?

-When our organization was formed more than 60 years ago, we only catered to hospitals and medical groups, so at that time “HPS” stood for “Hospital Purchasing Service.”
-But those days are long gone, and our membership has grown to include, in addition to hospitals and medical groups, senior living facilities, schools and educational groups, senior nutritional feeding programs, county governments, religious organizations, camps, jails and much more.
+When our organization was formed 75 years ago, we only catered to hospitals and medical groups, so at that time “HPS” stood for “Hospital Purchasing Service.”
+But those days are long gone, and our membership has grown to include, in addition to hospitals and medical groups, senior living facilities, schools and educational groups, senior nutritional feeding programs, county governments, religious organizations, camps, jails and so much more.

 Who owns HPS?